Mexicola Grande Avocados

 The Mexicola Grande avocado is a seedling of the Mexicola avocado that was selected for its bigger fruit size, although it is not quite as flavorful as its parent variety.
 The Mexicola avocado originated in Pasadena, California around 1910, and the Mexicola Grande was propagated in Pasadena in 1912.

-People have spotted Mexicola Grande Avocados using the Specialty Produce app for iPhone and Android.
+People have shared Mexicola Grande Avocados using the Specialty Produce app for iPhone and Android.